 - Slow down and answer questions precisely

 - Be conservative in assertions

-As sales people, we can only control our communication style.
-We cannot change or control the prospect.
-They decide if they want to purchase or not, but it’s our job to adjust our style appropriately.
+As salespeople, we cannot change or control the prospect.
+They decide if they want to purchase or not.
+But we CAN control our communication style.
+It’s our job to adjust our style appropriately.
 If we can help make the prospect’s decision-making more comfortable or easier then we can gain their trust, establish credibility, and keep the sales process moving forward.
+A win for everyone!